Look Ahead And Not Back

 57 “Now it happened as they journeyed on the road, that someone said to Him, “Lord, I will follow You wherever You go.”
 58 And Jesus said to him, “Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay His head.”
 59 Then He said to another, “Follow Me.”
 But he said, “Lord, let me first go and bury my father.”
 60 Jesus said to him, “Let the dead bury their own dead, but you go and preach the kingdom of God.”
 61 And another also said, “Lord, I will follow You, but let me first go and bid them farewell who are at my house.”
 62 But Jesus said to him, “No one, having put his hand to the plow, and looking back, is fit for the kingdom of God.’”
 Luke 9:57-62 NKJV

 Jesus and the disciples are on their way to Jerusalem when three individuals approach who may follow after Jesus.
 The first man says he will follow Jesus anywhere that He goes.
-The response of Jesus is that He has no place to lay His head.
+Jesus responds by saying that He has no place to lay His head.
 What happened just before this was a village in Samaria would not receive Jesus.
 Jesus is saying that following Him means rejection and sacrifice.

 Then the second man is one that Jesus invites him to follow.
 But the man wants to delay the invitation until after his father has died, claiming that at that point he would follow Jesus.
 But Jesus is on His way to Jerusalem and He will soon die on the cross so the time to follow Jesus was now.